Family Law Attorney in Santa Ana, CA

 Areas of Practice at The Goldberg Legal Group

 When looking for a Santa Ana family attorney, you want one who understands your situation, takes the time to listen to your circumstances, and offers prompt communication whenever you have questions or concerns.
-Family law cases in Santa Ana are heard at the Lamoreaux Justice Center in Orange.
+Family law cases in Santa Ana are heard at the Lamoreaux Justice Center on The City Drive South in Orange.
 The Goldberg Legal Group offers family law services in the following areas:

 • Divorce